CMC-QCL/r-programming-level-1/README.md

 This workshop is designed for beginners in R programming--no prior knowledge of R programming is needed.
 General programming knowledge in any programming languages will help understand the programming concepts and hands-on part.

 ### Required Software/Account
+_RStudio Cloud_
+RStudio offers free tier cloud environment which provides similar interface with RStudio Desktop.
+If you don't have one yet, please create a new account at http://rstudio.cloud.

 _CMC RStudio Server_
-We will use CMC RStudio Server for this workshop.
 To access the CMC RStudio Server, please contact qcl@cmc.edu to activate your school account for the RStudio Server.
-Once your school account is added to the access list, please follow the instrutions below:
+Once your school account is added to the access list, please follow the instructions below:
 1. Open https://webapps.cmc.edu/rstudio/auth-sign-in
 2. Use your CMC username (without @cmc.edu or @claremontmckenna.edu)
 3. Type your password for the CMC credential